 Is there any good news in this story?
 Yes!
 Romans 5:8 tells us, “While we were still sinners, Christ died for us.”
 How is that good?

 How can we get from this side (man’s side) to this side (God’s side)?
-We are able to go across the Cross Bridge when we have faith that Jesus died for our sins, and we ask him to be our Savior.
-We admit that we have sinned, we ask Him to forgive our sin, and we turn away from the sin that we have (called repentance).
+We are able to go walk on the Cross Bridge when we have faith that Jesus died for our sins, and we ask him to be our Savior.
+We admit that we have sinned, ask Him to forgive our sin, and turn away from the sin that we have (called repentance).

 Romans 10:9-10: “That if you confess with your mouth, ‘Jesus is Lord’ and believe in your heart that God raised Him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and be saved.”
-We want our lives to be lived for God, pleasing Him and having Him be the Lord over us.
-We realize that there is nothing that we can do that can earn us salvation, but it is only by the death of Jesus on the cross that we can be saved.
+There is nothing that we can do, though, that to earns us salvation, but we are only saved by faith in Jesus.

 The story of Jesus does not end there.
 He did die on a cross, a horrible and painful death.
 (See Matthew 27.)
-Jesus was buried in a tomb for three days, and then He was raised to life (Matthew 28)!
+Jesus was buried in a tomb for three days, and then God brought Him back to life (Matthew 28)!
 He defeated death and came back to life!
 Wow!
-Because He came back to life, we have a hope that even if we die, we will be raised to eternal life to live with Jesus forever in Heaven.
+Because He rose again, we have hope that even if we die, we will be raised to eternal life to live with Jesus forever in Heaven.
 Would you like to ask Jesus to forgive your sin today so you can be with Him forever?

 In Conclusion